Skip to main content

 • Linux (and Windows via WSL2): systemd user unit

-• Wizard attempts to enable lingering via loginctl enable-linger <user> so the Gateway stays up after logout.
+• Onboarding attempts to enable lingering via loginctl enable-linger <user> so the Gateway stays up after logout.

 • May prompt for sudo (writes /var/lib/systemd/linger); it tries without sudo first.